SethSylvester/ConsoleJam/README.md

 # 2021-Unity-Gamejam-AIE
 ## Summary:
-24 Hour GameJam, Theme: Within

-Created as part of an eight hour gamejam hosted by Academy of Interaction Entertainment, Lafayette Louisiana campus.
+24 Hour GameJam by Academy of Interaction Entertainment, Lafayette Louisiana campus.
+Theme: Within

-The rules required the game to be entirely in the console window and everything to have been made from scratch.

 You are a small white blood cell trying to rid the bodies of Viruses.
 Try to defeat all enemies without getting hit.